 Each student writes a concept paper of about 20 pages for either (1) a pro bono project designed to initiate or increase pro bono service that the author would execute at a law firm or NGO at which he or she expects to work after graduation, or (2) an alternative means to expand legal services for currently underrepresented persons or issues, including a discussion of why it is preferable to the initiation or expansion of pro bono.

 Students are evaluated based on their concept papers and seminar participation.
-The 2 clinical credits will be graded credit/no credit.
+The 2 fieldwork credits will be graded credit/no credit.